pretix/pretix/doc/api/resources/shredders.rst

 Data shredders
 ==============

-pretix and it's plugins include a number of data shredders that allow you to clear personal information from the systme.
+pretix and it's plugins include a number of data shredders that allow you to clear personal information from the system.
 This page shows you how to use these shredders through the API.

 .. versionchanged:: 4.12